Three Coins II - A Continuing Saga of the American West

 The story celebrates the immigrant American spirit but is also set against the anti-Chinese attitudes that defined the Chinese Question in the 1800s.
 Washing laundry, selling poultry, and growing hops brought Hop Lee success, but his dream of becoming an American was ever elusive.

 "A Willow Tree Becomes a Forest" brings to life the Pacific Northwest 140 years ago.
-Imagined dialogue and 398 photographs recreate this world of Salem, Oregon when Hop Lee arrives, penniless, but with an ambition to succeed.
+Imagined dialogue and more than 300 photographs recreate this world of Salem, Oregon when Hop Lee arrives, penniless, but with an ambition to succeed.
 You will join Hop on his journey as a Chinese wash house owner, poultry man, and eventually as a landowner and hop farmer.
 Hop Lee's outsized ambitions are only matched by his desire to become American as he accumulates bankers, newspaper publishers, politicians, and Salem businessmen as his unlikely circle of friends.

 Along this road, the Chinese in Salem and across the West encounter the legislated racism of the Geary Act.
 They must elect to register for their "Dog Tags," or face deportation to China or two years hard labor.
 New White-owned steam laundries use anti-Chinese advertising to drive Hop Lee and his fellow Chinese laundrymen out of business.
 Somehow, Hop persists with a loyal following of Salem friends.